 The green screen UI looked dull and more like a complex interface that only geeks could love.
 This complexity motivated developers to look for user friendly interfaces.
 This figure shows the history of popular approaches to UI from the early 1990’s.

 As already stated above, application modernization has been used heavily since the 90’s.
+Today companies are using IBM i7.4 that has modified screens and features.
 There are a handful of popular steps to application modernization that focus on a combination of micro services architecture, cloud migration, and exposing an application’s functionality via API.

 Dividing into microservices